nvidia-riva/tutorials/wfst_class_lm.md

 `./evaluate_nemo_wfst.py <model_path> <graph_path> <path_containing_audio_files> <results_txt_file:output>`

 ## Deploying in Riva
-The generated `TLG.fst` can be used with the kaldi decoder in riva.
-To build the riva ASR service using the generated `TLG.fst`, run:
+The generated `TLG.fst` can be used with the Kaldi decoder in Riva.
+To build the Riva ASR service using the generated `TLG.fst`, run:

 ```shell